 Day of your tattoo appointment:

-- Leave bandage on all night until next morning.
-If bandage is slipping, coming off or just damn irritating leave Bandage on for at lease 4 hours, remove and follow the steps below.
+Leave bandage on all night until next morning.
+If bandage is slipping, coming off or just damn irritating, leave Bandage on for at leasT 4 hours, THEN remove and follow the steps below.